 When I spent time at home I often felt waves of grief and felt lonely.
 But I also felt so much calmer and present with Holly and James.
 They were only little, 3 and 6, and I started to enjoy my time with them in a way I hadn’t before.
 I realised that feeling sad about my marriage ending didn’t mean it was the wrong decision.
 I learnt not to feel afraid of my feelings and as I let myself feel sad the difficult emotions slowly evaporated, and I felt more and more content.

 As my confidence grew I decided to follow my heart and start my own business.
 I had no grand plan, but I knew I had a lot to offer and I wanted more flexibility, variety and meaning.
 I resigned from my job, set up my own HR consultancy and walked into a full schedule of rewarding projects with people I loved working with from day 1 of my new venture.
-I had no strategy, I simply connected with people I had loved working with in my past career and opportunities kept presenting themselves.
-The opportunity to deliver some coaching and training came up, and I realised this was the work I was meant to do.
+I had no strategy, I simply connected with people I had enjoyed working with in my past career and opportunities kept presenting themselves.
+The chance to deliver some coaching and training came up, and I realised this was the work I was meant to do.
 As I immersed myself in my professional coach training I never looked back.
 I stopped taking on HR projects and moved 100% to coaching and developing leaders in organisations.
 It felt scary to leave behind the career I had built over 15 years, but it also felt 100% right.

 One of the things that blew my mind about my coaching work was the power of looking beyond our logical mind for the answer.
 Finally, the weird and wonderful mix of my life experiences made sense.
 My creativity, heart, mind and body all had a part to play in my vocation as coach and I could use them to serve other people and make the difference I had been longing to.
 I discovered my talent for helping people tap into themselves in a deeper way, using my own creativity, and how transformational this was.